joe-dorward/the-python-programming-language/tkinter/ui_v1.11_raised_frames.md

-Continuing the exploration of using Tkinter with Python, this version adds 'Frame' widgets with their 'relief' attribute set to 'groove'.
+Continuing the exploration of using Tkinter with Python, this version adds 'Frame' widgets with their 'relief' attribute set to 'raised'.

 The second example has its 'highlightthickness' attribute set to '8'.